-841. Field Education
+841. Field Education Reflection

-This course is designed to provide an exposure to ministry and to assist in the integration of all disciplines of the student's previous and current classroom learnings.
-Each student is assigned both secular and church placements for a minimum of six hours and a maximum of eight hours per week wherein the tasks of ministry are explored and performed.
+This course is designed to provide an exposure to ministry and to assist in the integration of all the student's previous and current classroom learnings.
+Each student must be engaged in either a church situation or a non-church placement.
+In the placement the tasks of ministry are to be performed and explored for a minimum of six hours and a maximum of eight hours per week.
 In addition to this exposure, a weekly seminar-reflection session is held in small groups for a scheduled two-hour period.
-Required of M.Div. students and should be taken in sequence in the senior year.
-Credit is given only when CAM 842 is completed.
+This course is required of M.Div. students and should normally be taken in the senior year.
+An in-progress grade ("P") will be assigned at the end for the first (Fall) semester if the student is performing satisfactorily.
+To receive full credit and a letter grade, the student must complete both semesters consecutively and satisfactorily.

-842. Field Education
+842. Field Education Reflection

 This course is a continuation of CAM 841.
+Students who did not satisfactorily complete CAM 841 will not be admitted to CAM 842.
 Prerequisite: CAM 841.